History of the bikini: Rise to popularity

 The beach films led a wave of films that made the bikini a pop-culture symbol.
 In the sexual revolution in 1960s America, bikinis became quickly popular.
 Hollywood stars like Marilyn Monroe, Jayne Mansfield, Gina Lollobrigida, and Jane Russell helped further the growing popularity of bikinis.
 Pin-up posters of Monroe, Mansfield, Hayworth, Bardot and Raquel Welch also contributed significantly to its increasing popularity.
 In 1962, Playboy featured a bikini on its cover for the first time.
 Two years later, Sports Illustrated featured Berlin-born fashion model Babette March on the cover wearing a white bikini.
 The issue was the first Swimsuit Issue.
-It gave the bikini legitimacy, became an annual publication and an American pop-culture staple, and sells millions of copies each year.
+It has been credited with giving the bikini legitimacy, and it became an annual publication and an American pop-culture staple, and sells millions of copies each year.
 In 1965, a woman told Time it was "almost square" not to wear one.
 In 1967 the magazine wrote that 65% of "the young set" were wearing bikinis.

 When Jayne Mansfield and her husband Miklós Hargitay toured for stage shows, newspapers wrote that Mansfield convinced the rural population that she owned more bikinis than anyone.
 She showed a fair amount of her 40 in bust, as well as her midriff and legs, in the leopard-spot bikini she wore for her stage shows.
 Kathryn Wexler of The Miami Herald wrote, "In the beginning as we know it, there was Jayne Mansfield.
 Here she preens in leopard-print or striped bikinis, sucking in air to showcase her well noted physical assets."
 Her leopard-skin bikini remains one of the earlier specimens of the fashion.